-The Naked Watchmaker (TNW), aka Peter Speake-Marin, has recently began a series of deconstructions of a broad selection of modern Breguet watches and movements, starting with the Classique 5177, a relatively simple (for Breguet) three-hand dress watch with date.
+The Naked Watchmaker (TNW), aka Peter Speake-Marin, does a series of deconstructions of a broad selection of modern Breguet watches and movements, starting with the Classique 5177, a relatively simple (for Breguet) three-hand dress watch with date.
 Here Ian shares a few details that The Naked Watchmaker didn’t reveal.

 Early American historian and Harvard professor Laurel Thatcher Ulrich titled her 2008 book ‘Well-Behaved Women Seldom Make History.’
 Ulrich would probably be very interested to know about three famous Swiss and French brands whose very first wristwatches were made for – and in a way by – women.
 Their watches have made history as some of the first examples of wristwatches in history, too.

 What makes an enamel dial so magical?
 That is the question Martin Green asked himself when presented with the new version of the Classique Tourbillon Extra-Plat Automatique with a blue oven-fired enamel dial that Breguet recently launched.
 You may enjoy the answer he came up with.

 Well, here we are in February 2020: a leap year.
 Which means that for the first time in four years we will have a February 29.
 This is one of those times that has watch enthusiasts with perpetual calendars anxiously checking their watches for the leap from February 28 to 29 and then on to March 1.
 Here are five perpetual calendars perfect for watching the date “leap” into action.